There’s nothing like experiencing Paris like a local. This guide including the best restaurants, museums and shopping should help you do just that.

 +33 01 44 59 58 58

-The Decorative Arts Museum in the Louvre complex sees a fraction of the visitors that the famed museum gets so it’s delightfully uncrowded.
+MAD or the Decorative Arts Museum in the Louvre complex sees a fraction of the visitors so it’s delightfully uncrowded.
 Jewelry lovers will appreciate the jewelry collection that extends from the middle ages to the present day.
 Many of Paris’s most famous jewelers like Lalique and Templier are represented.
 For more on jewelry in Paris read my story for HiP Paris here.

 107 rue de Rivoli